multiparty/Secrecy/setup.md

 Generate an SSH key pair on each instance by running the following command:

 ```
 ssh-keygen -t rsa -N "" -f ~/.ssh/id_rsa
 ```

+And register the public key to remote servers (two other instances)

 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub ec2-user@<IP_ADDRESS>
 ```